commercialhaskell/stack/doc/build_command.md

             all currently released versions of Cabal.
 See [issue#1046](https://github.com/commercialhaskell/stack/issues/1406)

-    *   `packagename:compname` allows you to leave out the component type, as that will (almost?) always be redundant with the component name.
+    *   `<package-name>:<comp-name>` allows you to leave out the component type, as that will often be unique for a given component name.
 For example, `stack build mypackage:mytestsuite`.

-    *   `:compname` is a useful shortcut, saying "find the component in all of the local packages."
-This will result in an error if multiple packages have a component with the same name.
+    *   `:<comp-name>` is a useful shortcut, saying "find the component `<comp-name>` in all of the local packages".
+This will result in an error if more than one package has a component with the specified name.
         To continue the above example, `stack build :mytestsuite`.

 *   *directory*, e.g. `stack build foo/bar`, will find all local packages that exist in the given directory hierarchy and then follow the same procedure as